St Paul the Apostle was born in 5 AD in Tarsus, Cilicia, Roman Empire (modern-day Turkey).

 He worked in the Roman Empire and died in 67 AD in Rome.

-Paul was the is the Patron Saint of Missions, Theologians, and Gentile Christians.
+St Paul is the Patron Saint of Missions, Theologians, and Gentile Christians.

 His feast day is on 25 January every year.